 To date, the exploration commitments have not been met.
 The Company's licenses expired during the year ended April 30, 2013.
 The Company is assessing its option to renew its license; however, due to the current political climate, the Company has been unable to renew its licenses.

-Notes to the Condensed Consolidated Interim Financial Statements January 31, 2017 (Unaudited - Expressed in Canadian Dollars)
+Notes to the Condensed Consolidated Interim Financial Statements July 31, 2017 (Unaudited - prepared by management) (Expressed in Canadian Dollars)

 6. EXPLORATION EXPENDITURES